-Kelty has been around since 1952 and began as a husband-wife team with a goal for creating high quality outdoor gear.
-The days of making backpacks in a garage were short lived as just within a few years of opening the brand began to gain wide recognition.
+Kelty has been around since 1952 and began as a husband-wife team with the goal of creating high-quality outdoor gear.
+The days of making backpacks in a garage were short-lived as just within a few years of opening the brand began to gain wide recognition.

 Even being the exclusive gear used by Americans in the first western ridge Mt.
 Everest Expedition.

 Most outdoorsmen are familiar with the amazing quality of Kelty backpacks and their PK 50 certainly is part of the Kelty TraiLogic collection which is a set of gear designed to be used together or separately.
 The backpack is the foundation of this series and very popular just on its own which is useful if you already have favorite sleeping banks, tents, hammock systems, etc.

 The PK 50 isn’t just your basic rucksack and it does have numerous features aside from its comfort, versatility, and durability.